root676/G08_python_for_geosciences/README.md

 # G08_python_for_geosciences
-This repository contains all sourcecode produced during the class 120.050 'Python for geosciences' (ViennaUniversity of Technology)
+This repository contains all sourcecode produced during the class 120.050 'Python for geosciences' (Vienna University of Technology)

 Folder Structure: